CharlieDovey98/CST2555BankersAlgorithm/README.md

+Banker's Algorithm, Coded by Charlie Dovey m00843428 for CST2555.

 Bankers Algorithm
 The Bankers Algorithm in OS is an algorithm used to manage and allocate resources in a multi-task environment.
 It is used to prevent deadlocks and ensure the system remains in a safe state.
 The algorithm works by keeping track of the available resources in the system and allocating them to processes in a way that ensures that the system will not run out of resources and enter a deadlock state.
 The Banker’s Algorithm in OS uses a combination of resource allocation and deadlock detection to ensure efficient resource usage and prevent system failures.